-A business start-up subsidy is financial aid (currently up to 4,474 euros) whose objective is to provide motivation and support in starting a business.
+A business start-up subsidy is financial aid (up to 6000 euros) whose objective is to provide motivation and support in starting a business.

 The objective of labour market training is to provide the knowledge and skills needed to secure employment.
 You can participate in training if you and your consultant come to the conclusion that you need to gain new or improve existing knowledge and skills in order to secure employment.

 In order to help a young person who has little work experience to secure employment, we grant a wage subsidy to the employer and compensate training costs of the hired young person.